MetaProvide/talked/README.md

 ## Todo

+* Add custom CSS to hide unwanted elements
+* Make delay a bit longer to make sure the full screen popup isn't capture on video
+* Rename user when joining
 * Handle filename conflicts
-* Hide sidebar and go full screen before starting the recording.
-* Disable microphone
-* Rename user when joining
 * Support using a authenticated user
 * Support using chromium based browser
 * Implement Talk chat commands